JulianBirch/cljs-ajax/docs/faq.md

 ### How does cljs-ajax compare with its alternatives?

 There's are two other libraries occupying the same design space as `cljs-ajax`:
 HTTP support with extensions supporting common formats.
 They're both excellent and I've happily ripped off their code where appropriate.
 (Thanks guys.)
-Equally, they've got decent documentation and solid test coverage. `clj-http` is Java only, works synchronously (so you spin up extra threads if you don't want to block) and is easily the most popular and robust of the three libraries. `cljs-http` is JavaScript only, marginally less popular than `cljs-ajax` and uses a `core.async` style API.
+Equally, they've both got solid test coverage.
+`clj-http` is Java only, works synchronously (so you spin up extra threads if you don't want to block) and is easily the most popular and robust of the three libraries. `cljs-http` is JavaScript only, marginally less popular than `cljs-ajax` and uses a `core.async` style API.
 Both try to mimic the ring data model, which you may prefer as a user.

 These are the things that inform the design of `cljs-ajax` that I think distinguish it from its competition.